How To Get Rid Of Cradle Cap In Toddlers & Tips To Prevent It

 Why This Works

-Lemon has anti-inflammatory, antimicrobial, and bactericidal properties that can help in combating seborrheic dermatitisi XA condition occurring in babies as well as grownups in which scaly patches and red skin appear on the scalp and other oily parts of the body. -causing yeast and bacteria on the scalp (10), (11).
+Lemon has anti-inflammatory, antimicrobial, and bactericidal properties that can help in combating seborrheic dermatitisi A condition occurring in babies as well as grownups in which scaly patches and red skin appear on the scalp and other oily parts of the body. -causing yeast and bacteria on the scalp (10), (11).
+If left untreated it may also cause seborrheic dermatitis hair loss in adults as well.

 7. Almond Oil